karlo-con-k/DeepLearningToolkit/README.md

 - Data Set image to label
 - Data Set image to image
 - FitFunction for model from image to two labels.
+- FitFunction for model from image to image.